Cheesman Park, Denver: Modern Park

 In November 2008, during initial construction of a new parking structure for the Denver Botanic Gardens between York and Josephine Streets, human bones and parts of coffins were unearthed.
 The bodies were removed and buried in a different cemetery and construction was allowed to continue.

 In 2008 an assessment by the City and County of Denver proposed restoring much of Cheesman Park along the lines of the original 1902 plan conceived by Reinhardt Scheutze.
 This would include replanting many trees lost over the years, removing obstructive vegetation, and restoring the parkway to the original figure-8 design.
 The retaining walls, fountains and staircases which once supported the Cheesman Memorial would also be restored along with the esplanade and gardens that once surrounded the pavilion.

 Cheesman Park is considered a gathering spot among the gay community in Denver.
-Notable LGBT-related events that take place at the park include the annual PrideFest parade, which typically takes place during June and travels from Cheesman Park to Civic Center Park near downtown.
+Notable LGBT-related events that take place at the park include monthly transgender picnics, and the annual PrideFest parade which typically takes place during June and travels from Cheesman Park to Civic Center Park near downtown.
 Also, the AIDS Walk Colorado takes place in and around the park annually, usually during September.